ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Packet transforms are identified by an IANA-registered name, and negotiated in the HTTP headers (see {{client-behavior}}).
 This document defines two initial
-transforms: "null" and "scramble".
+transforms: the null transform and the scramble transform.

-## "null" {#null-transform}
+## The null transform {#null-transform}

-The "null" transform does not modify the packet in any way.
+The null transform does not modify the packet in any way.
 When this transform is in use, a global passive adversary can trivially correlate pairs of packets that crossed the forwarder, providing a compact proof that a specific client was communicating to a specific target.

+The null transform is identified by the value "null" {{iana-transforms}}.

-Use of this transform is NOT RECOMMENDED if "scramble" can be deployed.
+Use of this transform is NOT RECOMMENDED if the scramble transform can be deployed.

-## "scramble" {#scramble-transform}
+## The scramble transform {#scramble-transform}

-The "scramble" transform implements length-preserving unauthenticated re-encryption of QUIC packets while preserving the QUIC invariants.
-When "scramble" is in use, a global passive adversary cannot use the packet contents to link the client and target.
-However, "scramble" does not defend against analysis of packet sizes and timing, nor does it protect privacy against an active attacker.
+The scramble transform implements length-preserving unauthenticated re-encryption of QUIC packets while preserving the QUIC invariants.
+When the scramble transform is in use, a global passive adversary cannot use the packet contents to link the client and target.
+However, the scramble transform does not defend against analysis of packet sizes and timing, nor does it protect privacy against an active attacker.

+Deployments that implement the version of the scramble transform defined in this document MUST use the value "scramble-dt".
+The finalized version is expected to use the reserved value "scramble" {{iana-transforms}}.

-The "scramble" transform is initialized using a 32-byte random symmetric key.
+The scramble transform is initialized using a 32-byte random symmetric key.
 When offering or selecting this transform, the client and server MUST each generate the key that they will use to encrypt scrambled packets and add it to the Proxy-QUIC-Transform header in an `sf-binary` parameter named "scramble-key".